Delta SkyMiles® Reserve American Express Card Review

 If you fly Delta often but not enough to justify the Delta SkyMiles® Reserve American Express Card's hefty annual membership fee, here’s another option to consider.

 The Delta SkyMiles® Platinum American Express Card has a $250 annual fee, and it’s better for earning miles on everyday purchases.
-You can earn 3X miles per dollar on purchases made directly with hotels; 2X miles per dollar spent at restaurants (including takeout and delivery), and 2X miles per dollar spent at U.S. grocery stores.
-This is in addition to 3X miles earned per dollar spent directly with Delta, and 1X mile on all other purchases.
+You can earn 3X miles per dollar on purchases made directly with hotels; 2X miles per dollar spent at restaurants (including takeout and delivery in the U.S.), and 2X miles per dollar spent at U.S. grocery stores.
+This is in addition to 3X miles earned per dollar spent directly with Delta, and 1X mile on all other eligible purchases.

 The welcome offers are similar.
 A key difference, though, is that the Delta SkyMiles® Platinum card has a lower minimum spend requirement.
-You can earn 50,000 bonus miles and 5,000 MQMs after spending $2,000 on eligible purchases within the first three months of opening the card.
+For a limited time earn 90,000 bonus miles after you spend $3,000 in purchases on your new card in your first three months (offer ends 8/3/2022).

 The Delta SkyMiles® Platinum card offers some of the same benefits as the Delta SkyMiles® Reserve card, such as free check bags, an annual companion certificate and priority boarding.
 However, with the Delta SkyMiles® Platinum card, you don’t get complimentary access to Delta Sky Club Lounges.